End of historic US highway 48 [i]

 That was in San Jose, looking west on Santa Clara Boulevard at First Avenue.
 US 48 probably ended there; ahead was northbound US 101, and southbound 101 was to the left.
 However, it is unknown when Market Street was configured to serve as a "bypass" of First.
 If it was during the time of US 48's brief existence, then US 48 would have ended one block further ahead, at Market.

 Also in about 1929, US 101 split into 101E and 101W at that intersection.
-US 101E went north to Hayward via what had been US 48, so US 48's south end was truncated to Hayward briefly (before it was completely decommissioned).
-More info about the history of US 48 and its eastern endpoints can be found on this blog entry.
+US 101E went north to Hayward via what had been US 48, so US 48's south end was truncated to Hayward.
+US 48 was completely decommissioned in 1931, but during that brief two-year period, it was the shortest-ever two-digit US route, at just 50 miles.
+This excerpt is from AASHO's 1929 route log:

 Research and/or photo credits: Matthew Anderson; Nathan Edgars; Chris Elbert; Tom Fearer; Dale Sanderson; Michael Summa